 Copyright 2016 Society for the Study of Addiction

-AIMS: This study aimed to validate the presence of a khat use disorder syndrome using DSM-5 criteria and to examine its relationship with increased experience of harms.
+Aims: This study aimed to validate the presence of a khat use disorder syndrome using DSM-5 criteria and to examine its relationship with increased experience of harms.

-DESIGN: Cross-sectional, purposive sample of current khat-chewers, recruited from khat markets and cafes.
+Design: Cross-sectional, purposive sample of current khat-chewers, recruited from khat markets and cafes.

-SETTING: Participants were recruited from the general community and from Adama Science and Technology University in Ethiopia.
+Setting: Participants were recruited from the general community and from Adama Science and Technology University in Ethiopia.

 Measures: Survey comprising current clinical symptoms (using a modified Alcohol Use Disorder and Associated Disabilities Interview Schedule-IV), and validated measures of health, psychological distress, quality of life and academic functioning.

-FINDINGS: A third [35.5% 95% confidence interval (CI) = 31.0-40.3] of respondents reported daily khat use and a quarter (25.4% 95% CI = 21.4-30.0) using three times or more per week.
+Findings: A third [35.5% 95% confidence interval (CI) = 31.0-40.3] of respondents reported daily khat use and a quarter (25.4% 95% CI = 21.4-30.0) using three times or more per week.
 Using DSM-5 criteria, 10.5% (95% CI = 7.9-13.9) were categorized as experiencing mild, 8.8% (95% CI = 6.4-12.0) moderate and 54.5% (95% CI = 49.6-59.3) severe khat use disorder.
 Confirmatory factor analysis demonstrated a good fit of symptoms to a single underlying construct, consistent with other substance use disorders.
 Individuals categorized as experiencing khat use disorder demonstrated significantly greater frequency [odds ratio (OR) = 45.29; 95% CI = 10.97-19.01) and quantity of khat use (OR = 2.35; 95% CI = 1.29-4.29).
 They also demonstrated increased financial problems associated with use, greater problems with academic functioning and higher rates of self-reported mental health problems, higher psychological distress and poorer quality of life.
 Treatment access was poor, with only one-third (32.9%) of individuals with khat use disorder reporting life-time access, near-exclusively related to help-seeking from friends and relatives.

-CONCLUSION: The construct of a substance use disorder syndrome for khat using DSM-5 criteria appears valid and performs in a manner consistent with other substances of dependence.
+Conclusion: The construct of a substance use disorder syndrome for khat using DSM-5 criteria appears valid and performs in a manner consistent with other substances of dependence.
 Individuals with khat use disorder experience substantial problems in association with khat use.
 Despite this, there are low levels of help-seeking for these problems.

 |Item Type:||Refereed Article|

-|Research Division:||Medical and Health Sciences|
+|Research Division:||Health Sciences|

-|Author:||Duresso, SW (Mr Samson Duresso)|
+|UTAS Author:||Duresso, SW (Mr Samson Duresso)|

-|Author:||Matthews, AJ (Dr Allison Matthews)|
+|UTAS Author:||Matthews, AJ (Dr Allison Matthews)|

-|Author:||Ferguson, SG (Associate Professor Stuart Ferguson)|
+|UTAS Author:||Ferguson, SG (Professor Stuart Ferguson)|

-|Author:||Bruno, RB (Associate Professor Raimondo Bruno)|
+|UTAS Author:||Bruno, R (Associate Professor Raimondo Bruno)|